HIST5360-f16/QGIS1-NorfolkIsland/QGIS1-Norfolk_tutorial_fuentes.md

 ### Author: sebastian.fuentes@mavs.uta.edu
 ![Flag of Norfolk](\Flag_of_Norfolk_Island.svg.png)
 ### This tutorial is designed so you can practice the skills you used in the [Programming Historian QGIS Tutorial about adding layers](http://programminghistorian.org/lessons/qgis-layers "Links to Programming Historian")
-1. Make a folder or directory called �Norfolk Island� on your computer.
+1. Make a folder or directory called *Norfolk Island* on your computer.
 2. Download the following Norfolk Island data sets from DIVA-GIS [Google it] into that directory and unzip them; each should be in its own sub-directory.
 When using the "Download data by country", remember you have to search for the Country using the drop down menu and Subject material you wanting to download.
 For this activity, you have perform this step twice in order to collect the 'adm.' and 'rds.'
 Zip Files.
 Use the Subject drop down menu and select "Administrative areas" and "Roads" before clicking "OK".
     -	Administrative Areas NFK_adm.ZIP
     -	Roads NFK_rds.ZIP